omveersinghiitdelhi/Kaggle/README.md

 # Kaggle
-This Repository Contain all my kaggle competetion codes
+This Repository Contain all my kaggle competition codes